 Conversely, at higher temperatures, oils begin to oxidize more rapidly and the fluid viscosity also decreases rapidly.
 As the viscosity decreases below the minimum required for the particular hydraulic pump, wear will increase.

-High Viscosity Index hydraulic fluids work because they they are thin enough at low temperatures to flow readily into hydraulic pumps and motors (volumetric efficiency) and do not require extra energy to pump a thick oil.
+High Viscosity Index hydraulic fluids work because they are thin enough at low temperatures to flow readily into hydraulic pumps and motors (volumetric efficiency) and do not require extra energy to pump a thick oil.
 Conversely, they “thicken” or maintain their viscosity at high temperatures so that there is less leakage in the internal parts of the pump (mechanical efficiency) and provide an optimum viscosity for wear protection.
-Due to the different effects that extreme high and low temperatures have on hydraulic fluids, most monograde fluids are chosen to work well in either warm or cold applications but not both.
+Due to the different effects that extreme high and low temperatures have on hydraulic fluids, most monograde fluids are chosen because they work well in either warm or cold applications, but not both.

 Full temperature offering